 Under supervision, the householders must now pack their bags, however “only the essential hand luggage.”
 Valuables of any kind and savings books and also the house keys were to be left behind accompanied by a statement of the name and address.
 As “property of enemies of the state and people,” all Jewish possessions are to be confiscated and given over to the Finance Administration to be “managed and used”.

-The fact that, and the extent to which, the National Socialist government enriched itself from the people they intended to exterminate in a manner that was unlawful according to the prevailing legal opinion of the time, here becomes horribly plain.
+The fact that, and the extent to which, the Nazi government enriched itself from the people they intended to exterminate in a manner that was unlawful according to the prevailing legal opinion of the time, here becomes horribly plain.